d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 *Statistical power* (or *sensitivity*) measures the ability to identify a true difference, i.e.,

-$$ \text{statistical power }= P(\text{reject H_0} \mid \text{ H_0 is false} ).$$
+$$ \text{statistical power }= P(\text{fail to reject } H_0  \mid H_0 \text{ is false} ).$$

+For a *type II error* probability of $\beta$, the corresponding statistical power is $1-\beta$.
 Intuitively, statistical power can be interpreted as how likely our test will detect a real discrepancy of some minimum magnitude at a desired statistical significance level. $80%$ is a commonly used statistical power.
 The higher the statistical power, the more likely we can catch the true difference.
 We can imagine the power as the fishing net as shown in :numref:`fig_statistical_power`.
 In this analogy, a high power hypothesis test is like a high graduality fishing net and a smaller discrepancy is like a smaller fish.
 If the fishing net is not of enough high graduality, then the smaller fish may easily escape from the gaps, and hence the fishing net cannot catch the fish.
 Similarly, if the statistical power is not of enough high power, then the test may not catch the smaller discrepancy.

 ![Statistical significance.](../img/statistical_power.png)